onato/onato.github.io/_posts/projects/2012-05-23-bike-computer.md

 image: {src: images/projects/bike-computer/bike-computer.jpg, width: 500, height: 281, title: "Bike Computer Screenshots"}
 slides:
   - {image: /images/projects/bike-computer/bike-computer.jpg, title: "Onato Crystal Configurator Overview"}
-backgroundColor: "#b1bcb8"
+backgroundColor: "#ffffff"
 categories: projects
 ---
 BikeComputer shows you important training data and allows you to record your training sessions.
 By creating a training diary you can track your progress over time and help keep yourself and your motivation levels in great shape.
-On top of your training route BikeComputer displays and records
+On top of your training route BikeComputer displays and records…

 * Time
 * Speed